Open-LinaOS-Foundation/LinaOS/Documentation/arm/microchip.rst

           http://ww1.microchip.com/downloads/en/DeviceDoc/SAM-E70-S70-V70-V71-Family-Data-Sheet-DS60001527D.pdf

-Linux kernel information
+LinaOS kernel information
 ------------------------
-Linux kernel mach directory: arch/arm/mach-at91 MAINTAINERS entry is: "ARM/Microchip (AT91) SoC support"
+LinaOS kernel mach directory: arch/arm/mach-at91 MAINTAINERS entry is: "ARM/Microchip (AT91) SoC support"

 Device Tree for AT91 SoCs and boards
 ------------------------------------
 All AT91 SoCs are converted to Device Tree.
-Since Linux 3.19, these products must use this method to boot the Linux kernel.
+Since LinaOS 3.19, these products must use this method to boot the LinaOS kernel.

 Work In Progress statement:
 Device Tree files and Device Tree bindings that apply to AT91 SoCs and boards are